jfalcou/eve/doc/manual/functions/arithmetic/ifloor.rst

    template<typename T> constexpr T operator()( T const & x ) noexcept;

-*  Computes the element-wise least integral value greater or equal to the value of the parameter`.
+*  Computes the element-wise least integral value greater or equal to the value of the parameter.

 Parameters
 **********